Charles Chauvel (politician): Repeal of the Provocation Defence

 Provocation, as a defence to murder, was publicised in New Zealand due to the high-profile trials of Clayton Weatherston in 2008 and Ferdinand Ambach in 2009, both of whom attempted to plead provocation in court (the latter successfully).
 The Law Commission, in its 2007 report on the issue, had argued for repeal of the defence.
-Chauvel drafted a member's Bill to repeal the provocation defence in 2009, although a separate Government bill was later introduced and passed in November 2009 by 116 votes to five; the ACT Party voicing the only opposition.
+Chauvel drafted a member's bill to repeal the provocation defence in 2009, although a separate Government bill was later introduced and passed in November 2009 by 116 votes to five; the ACT Party voicing the only opposition.

 International roles

 In February 2009, he and the former leader of the New Zealand Labour Party, Helen Clark, were appointed as New Zealand's inaugural representatives on the Board of the Pacific Friends of the Global Fund, the regional partnership with the Bill and Melinda Gates Foundation's major initiative against HIV/AIDS, Tuberculosis and Malaria.

 In June 2010, Chauvel was appointed as a member of the United Nations Global Commission on HIV and the Law.

-After leaving Parliament, Chauvel worked for the United Nations Development Programme.
+After leaving Parliament, Chauvel worked for the United Nations Development Programme in New York and then as the United Nations Asia and Pacific regional ombudsman.